kennedybabu/instagram-clone/README.md

 ## Technologies Used

 - HTML & CSS (Bootstrap)
-- LucidChart to creat the ERD diagram
+- LucidChart to create the ERD diagram
 - Python for the functionalities
 - SQLAlchemy for the database
 - Django as the framework